10 Essential IT Certifications for 2024

 Getting an IT certification generally entails picking a certification, preparing for the exam, and passing the exam.
 If you're thinking about earning a certification, these are the steps you should take:

 1. Decide on a certification.
 Pick a certification based on your interest and needs.
-If you don't know where to start, take a look at job descriptions of positions you're interested in and see which certifications they mention frequently.
+If you don't know where to start, take a look at job descriptions of positions you're interested in and see which certifications are mentioned most often.

 3. Take the exam.
 You'll either take the certification exam online or in person.
-Check any requirements a day or two before the exam to ensure you don't forget important artefacts, like a valid ID.
+Make sure you check any requirements a day or two before the exam to ensure you don't forget important documents, like a valid ID.

+Exams can be costly to take.
+But if you know you want to break into the IT field, getting a certification may be a great investment in your career.
+If you're already employed and think a certification will be beneficial to you and your company, you might approach your manager to see if the company will cover the costs.

-The average salary for an IT professional in the UK is £44,773, according to Glassdoor.
-That number goes up with experience.
-For example, a senior information technology specialist earns an annual average salary of £51,299 [6].
+The average base salary in India for an IT role is ₹22,552 per month, according to Glassdoor [3].
+That number goes up with experience—the average base salary for a senior IT specialist is ₹12L [4].

+IT jobs are in high demand right now.
+The IT industry in India is worth about $200 billion, and companies within the sector have been hiring employees at record rates since the start of the pandemic.
+According to reports from the Indian Staffing Federation, between eight million and 10 million jobs will need to be filled by the end of 2023 [5].

 Help desk specialist